WESTERN CIVILIZATION 104B

 3. I advise you to follow the “Guidelines on Completion” as close as possible.
 Few students who wait for the last moment to turn in their work have done well.
 Getting ten two page reaction papers and three term-paper size exams done in a few days is near impossible.

 4. Ohlone's withdrawal policy permits a student to withdraw before the third week of class without a grade or notation appearing on the transcript.
-Between the third and twelfth weeks of school a student must receive a W if s/he withdraws(BE SURE TO CHECK EXACT DATES IN THE CATALOGUE .
-(NOT AN OPTION DURING SUMMER COLLEGE) If the student fails to withdraw after the stated date, s/he can only receive an F or an I.
+Between the third and twelfth weeks of school a student must receive a W if s/he withdraws(BE SURE TO CHECK EXACT DATES IN THE CATALOGUE) .

 COURSE DESCRIPTION: